bogdancstrike/general_search_query/README.md

 - **Supports Multiple Databases:** Compatible with MySQL and PostgreSQL databases.
 - **Scalable Architecture:** Business logic separated into service layer (`DynamicSearchService`).
 - **Pagination:** Supports pagination to manage large datasets efficiently.
+- **Metadata Retrieval**: Provides an endpoint to return table names and their columns, with an option to fetch only table names.

 ## Project Structure